 December 11, 1923, William J. Fields, known as “Honest Bill from Olive Hill” became the 41st Governor of Kentucky.
 He increased the gasoline tax to help fund his highway program and preserved the Cumberland Falls from industrial development by getting T. Coleman du Pont to purchase the property around the falls and donate it to the state.
 He also kept his dairy cows on the Governors Mansion to the dismay of many.
 Ref: 15

-January 23, 1924, the grand battleship, the USS Kentucky (B-66) was sold for scrap.
+January 23, 1924, the grand battleship, the USS Kentucky (BB-6) was sold for scrap.
 Her first voyage in 1900 was from New York to the Far East for the Boxer Rebellion.
 Then onto the Mediterranean and Manila via the Suez Canal to stay in the region till 1904 until she returned to the NY port.
-After a five month overhaul she returned to action in staying along the east coast including landing in Havana during the Cuba Insurrection.
+After a five month overhaul she returned to action, landing in Havana during the Cuba Insurrection.
 In 1906 she joined the Roosevelt’s Great White Fleet as the oldest ship and was already viewed as obsolete.
 Decommissioned in 1909 it underwent a 6 year renovation.
 She then supported American forces along the eastern coast, Veracruz, Guantanamo Bay, Santo Domingo, Caribbean and Chesapeake areas until decommissioned in Philadelphia in 1920.
 USS Kentucky remained there until being sold for scrap.
 This move was part of the US Navy’s compliance with the newly-signed Washington Naval Treaty.

 February 2, 1925, the third Louisville Ford Motor Assembly Plant was completed on 22.5 acres at 1400 S.W.
 Parkway.
 This plant was built to make 400 cars a day with 1,000 employees.
 The Model T died here in 1927 and was replaced with the Model A and then the V-8 engine began being built in the plant in 1934.
 The plant survived the “Great Louisville Flood of 1937.”
 The U.S. military took over the factory during WWII where only Army Jeeps were built.
 The plant closed in 1955 and operations moved to another Louisville even larger location.